marcosvm13/blog/_posts/q-for-functional-programmers.md

 q)working_days:{dates where((dates:x+til(y-x))mod 7)>1}
 ```
 This time we avoid showing the Scala counterpart, since it doesn't add value
-from a didactic perspective but rather the opposite.
+from a didactic perspective but rather the opposite.%%JM: you mean that it's much more complex in scala?
 Anyway, the previous
 function just keeps working days, those whose modulo 7 is greater than 1.
 To
 understand why, we need to take into account that q dates start counting on
 2000.01.01, which happened to be Saturday.
 We supply the starting and ending